 The need for affordable and accessible housing in the GTA is growing.
 For Cat, who lives in a subsidized apartment with the support of United Way-funded Madison Community Services, the lack of affordable housing for people in need is not acceptable.
 “We are a country that has resources and yet we still have people who are homeless,” she said.
 “This shouldn’t be the fate of somebody who has a disability or struggles with their mental health.
 Nobody should start at zero.
 I believe everybody should have shelter.”
 Affordable housing projects like the proposed five-tower development in North York are needed to provide access to housing for those in need.
 Spotlight Development has partnered with non-profits like United Way-funded WoodGreen Community Services and others to manage and deliver units there to marginalized groups.

 International Women’s Day is a day to recognize challenges faced by women, promote gender equity, and celebrate women’s achievements.
 Many United Way-funded organizations are finding ways to participate throughout March:

 - North York Women’s Shelter is launching an advocacy kit to help fight gender-based violence

-- Barbra Schlifer Commemorative Clinic is hosting a panel discussion on the role of public legal education in addressing and preventing gender-based violence, March 7
+- Barbra Schlifer Commemorative Clinic is hosting a on the role of public legal education in addressing and preventing gender-based violence, March 7

 - Malton Neighbourhood Services is holding an International Women’s Day event, March 8